-- 1. Single Phase and Three Phase Wiring - 1.1 Bring power and signal cables to the rear of the unit.
-A 7/8" diameter hole is provided, punch a larger opening if required to suit conduit. - 1.2 Pass signal wires through opening to the electrical panel, to the AAR terminal strip of the unit.
+- 1. Single Phase Wiring - 1.1 Bring 240 Vac power and signal cables into control box.
+A 7/8" diameter hole is provided, punch a larger opening if required to suit conduit. - 1.2 Pass signal wires through opening to the electrical panel.
 Terminate power cables to terminal block and ground to grounding stud.